LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 ## Java 7 + findViewById

+{% gist 157fad61faacccf446a657adf39e4693 %}

 Did you remember this 👻 from the past ?

-{% gist 157fad61faacccf446a657adf39e4693 %}

-Lot of boilerplate, awkward namings, crashs on runtime, etc.
+Traditionnal findViewById was a lot of boilerplate code, crashed on runtime (like often in Android+Java world ?).
+Note at the time naming was weird.

-**Java 7 and findById !
+**Java 7 and findViewById !
 I didn't miss you 🙅‍♂️**

 ## Butterknife

+~ 2013 :

-Around 2016, Android developpers used to import Butterknife.
+Android developpers used to import Butterknife.
 This was an awesome library which avoided all the UI boilerplate.
 You also could bind strings, dimensions, colors.
 It was 👌 at the time but it lacked compile time safety.

 {% gist 29b435568b930352c9468f7f6396a9ab %}

-Butterknife is now deprecated and it's recommended to switch to view binding / data binding.
+Since Kotlin arrival the new Butterknife, Kotterknife, could have been a possibility but it was recommended to switch to view binding / data binding.

+## Kotlin synthetic

+{% gist c4179f5ed85af353fc2c890a20ddef11 %}

+~ 2016 :

+Kotlin synthetic is heavily used in android applications because it is really elegant version of findViewById, it has good performance and it is easy to start with.
+Under the hood, it calls findViewById, but it calls it only once for each views and caches the view reference for next calls.

+However :
+- This is Kotlin only and Java does not have access to this feature
+- It lacks compile time safety and you can access ids of other layouts
+- It is not null-safe and you can access views only present in some configuration e.g. landscape layout
+- This does not work with multi-module while multi-module is highly recommended and used in applications

+This is why DataBinding/ViewBinding is recommended over Synthetic.

+I personnally used a lot kotlin synthetic since it takes way less code than all the others solutions (findViewById, ViewBinding, DataBinding, Kotterknife) and it's really easy to use.
+All you need to know is the disadvantages in mind and you're good to go.

+{: .box-warning}
+**Warning:** Anyway in (Kotlin 1.4.20-M2)[https://github.com/JetBrains/kotlin/releases/tag/v1.4.20-M2] Jetbrains deprecated Kotlin Android Extensions compiler plugin in favour of other solutions.

+R.I.P 🕊️ all of you who migrated your codebase in favour of Android Kotlin extensions.

 ## DataBinding

+~ Late 2018 :

 Jetpack released [Data Binding library](https://developer.android.com/topic/libraries/data-binding).
 It allows to bind data from code to views with data tags and bind views to code.
 Population data boilerplate is eliminated : no more setText(), setImageResource() etc.
 Event listeners can also be set in data binding.
 Kotlin code can significantly be reduced this way.

+{: .box-note}
-**DataBinding is the recommendation, since ~2019, for view building but it adds a bit of overhead compared to Android Kotlin Extensions**
+**Note:** DataBinding is the recommendation, since ~2019, for view building but it adds a bit of overhead compared to Android Kotlin Extensions.

 ## View Binding

+~ 2019-2020 :

 Android Studio 3.6 released ViewBinding.
 It's almost same as DataBinding except :
 - Layouts do not need layout tag as in DataBinding